Project Description

 Uetliberg Mountain

 Visit Uetliberg mountain peak for views of the city and Lake Zürich.
-Take the train from the main station to Uetliberg mountain in about 20 minutes.
-The train ride is included when you buy a Zürich Card at the Train Station.
+Take the S10 train from the main train station to Uetliberg mountain in about 20 minutes.
+Then hike about 8 minutes to the viewing tower, which charges a small fee to climb to the very top.
+The train runs every 20 minutes and the ride is included when you buy a Zürich Card at the Train Station.

 Savor the Tastes of Zürich